Richard Challoner School

 Coming on the Spirituality Blog this week:

-Monday - Pope Leo’s prayer intention for November
+Monday - Pope Leo’s favourite films

 Dates of Interest this week